craraulsalazar/Neighborhood-Map-Project/README.md

 go to http://craraulsalazar.github.io/Neighborhood-Map-Project/index.html

 App Functionality

+This application will be using foursquare API.

-The application consists of a search bar at the top, a listview with my favorite places to visit in Toronto, a map on the right with markers in the locations whenever you push the the location on the map or in the listview. it will display a set of images from that location and more information about it from foursquare.
+The application consists of a search bar at the top, a listview with my favorite places to visit in Toronto, a map on the right with markers in the locations, whenever you push/clicked, it will display a set of images from that location and more information about it from foursquare.

 Search Bar: Filters both locations in the listview and in the map